Super Bowl XXXIV: Tennessee Titans

 The Titans advanced to their first Super Bowl in team history, after originating as a charter member of the American Football League.
 From 1960 to 1996, the team was owned by Houston, Texas businessman Bud Adams and known as the Houston Oilers.
 By 1995, however, Adams, like Rams owner Georgia Frontiere, was lured to move his team from Houston, in this case to a new stadium in Nashville, Tennessee.
 Since this new stadium was not ready until the 1999 season, Adams decided to move his team to Liberty Bowl Memorial Stadium in Memphis, Tennessee in 1997 after playing before small Houston crowds in 1996.

 The renamed Tennessee Oilers also played before sparse Memphis crowds, and thus spent the 1998 season playing at Nashville's Vanderbilt Stadium.
-After the new Adelphia Coliseum (now known as Nissan Stadium) was completed in 1999, the team's name was changed to Tennessee Titans.
-With Tennessee's Super Bowl appearance, every former AFL team had now played in the Super Bowl, including the original eight AFL teams and two AFL expansion teams: the Miami Dolphins and the Cincinnati Bengals.
+After the new Adelphia Coliseum (now known as Nissan Stadium) was completed in 1999, the team's name was changed to the Tennessee Titans.
+With the Titans' Super Bowl appearance, every former AFL team had now played in the Super Bowl, including the original eight AFL teams and two AFL expansion teams: the Miami Dolphins and the Cincinnati Bengals.

 The 1999 Titans were led by quarterback Steve McNair and running back Eddie George.
 McNair had missed five games due to injuries during the season, but he was still able to put up solid numbers, throwing for 2,179 yards and 12 touchdowns with 8 interceptions.
 Despite his injury problems, McNair finished the season as the second-leading rusher on the team with 337 yards and 8 touchdowns.
-When McNair was out with injuries, the team was able to rely on backup QB Neil O'Donnell, who threw for 1,382 yards and 10 touchdowns, with only 5 interceptions.
+When McNair was out with injuries, the team was able to rely on backup quarterback Neil O'Donnell, who threw for 1,382 yards and 10 touchdowns, with only 5 interceptions.
 George also had an outstanding season, rushing for 1,304 yards, and catching 47 passes for 458 yards (his receptions, receiving yards, and receiving touchdowns were all career highs).
 In all, George scored a grand total of 13 touchdowns, and was selected to play in the Pro Bowl for the 3rd consecutive year.